-In accordance with Neumann University’s Mission and Vision Statements, the purpose of the Nursing Programs is to enhance professional nursing practice and foster the provision of quality nursing education and care in the Franciscan tradition to persons of diverse populations, in varying circumstances and environments.
-Franciscan values and tradition are linked to a strong liberal arts and professional education.
-Graduates of the Baccalaureate and Master’s Nursing Programs will have the knowledge, skills, and attitudes required for competent, ethical, professional practice; for lifelong development of that practice; for advanced study in nursing; and for fulfillment of professional and societal responsibilities.
+In accordance with Neumann University’s mission and vision statements, the purpose of the nursing programs is to enhance professional nursing practice and foster the provision of quality nursing education and care in the Franciscan tradition to persons of diverse populations, in varying circumstances and environments.
+Franciscan values and traditions are linked to a strong liberal arts and professional education.
+Graduates of the baccalaureate and master’s nursing programs will have the knowledge, skills, and attitudes required for competent, ethical, professional practice; for lifelong development of that practice; for advanced study in nursing; and for fulfillment of professional and societal responsibilities.

 The Neumann University Core Values of reverence, integrity, service, excellence, and stewardship infuse the educational process of the professional nurse.
 Neumann University students learn the art and science of nursing in a caring educational community.
 The science of nursing is based on clinical reasoning derived from the liberal arts and sciences, and theories of nursing.
 The art of nursing is based on ethical behavior, caring, and respect for human dignity.